cazzlewazzle89/Qontas/README.md

 eg. `qontas.sh sample.fastq.gz sample ref.fa 600 650 2 0.1 10`

-Script will print these values to screen and wait 10 seconds before running to give you a chance to cancel if anything is wrong
+`qontas` will print these values to screen and wait 10 seconds before running to give you a chance to cancel if anything is wrong

 Can manually run pipeline using the following commands
 ```bash